-Bulbs are eaten raw, cooked, dried, pickled, roasted, and as a spice and flavoring.
-The leaves of indicated varieties can be used as scallions.
-Sprouted seeds are eaten in salads and sandwiches.
-Dehydrated onions are a major flavoring element.
+Green onions are grown solely for their green tops (except for our Southport Red Globe which is both green and bulb).
+Bulbs can be consumed raw, cooked, dried, pickled, or roasted.
+Onion seeds can be eaten in salads and sandwiches.
+Dehydrated onions are a major spice and flavoring element.
 The outer peels have traditionally been used as a dye.

 Allium cepa/W/Matures 14-17/Harvest 0-6/Yield 100-540/Spacing 4"